 We are going to begin by addressing the argument that a newly baptized person is not born again, but is merely conceived in the womb of the church, and will not be born again until the resurrection.
-We need to understand that the teachings of a church describe who they are.
-In the teaching that you are not born again, but are conceived at baptism, the developing fetus would represent a newly baptized person.
+In the teaching that you are not born again, but are conceived, at baptism, the developing fetus would represent a newly baptized person.